mihaivirlan/ansible/README.md

   winrm set winrm/config/service @{AllowUnencrypted="true"}<br/>
   winrm set winrm/config/service/auth @{Basic="true"}<br/>

+- `Mentioned:` On all your future `windows` machines, which we want to automate with ansible,<br/> we will must to have a dedicated `ansible user` with same credentials,<br/> therefore, the connection credentials from `/etc/ansible/group_vars/win.yml` file,<br/> from `ansible-root` machine, will be only for one user!

 #### From `ansible-root` machine (for this demo, I used the RedHat distribution - CentOS7):
 - sudo su -
 - should need to have installed the `ansible`:<br/>